emacsfodder/etd/README.md

 ## Usage:

-ETD provides 2 macros `def-example-group` and  `defexamples` which can be grouped.
+ETD provides 2 macros `etd-group` and  `etd-examples` which can be grouped.

 ```
-(def-example-group "Kurecolor"
+(etd-group "Kurecolor"
-  (defexamples kurecolor-clamp
+  (etd-examples kurecolor-clamp
     (kurecolor-clamp 1 -1 2)  => 1
     (kurecolor-clamp -2 -1 2) => -1
     (kurecolor-clamp 4 -1 2)  => 2))